Wealth management sector shrinks under tighter regulations

-This week saw Rathbones Brothers (RAT.L), Jupiter Fund Management (JUP.L), Pictet & Cie, Berenberg Bank and Deutsche Bank's (DBKGn.DE) fund arm all shaking up their operations.
+This week saw Rathbones Brothers, Jupiter Fund Management, Pictet & Cie, Berenberg Bank and Deutsche Bank's fund arm all shaking up their operations.

 New rules brought in last year, as part of global efforts to make markets safer, are squeezing the profits of the smaller players in particular.
 Wealth advisors have to take more exams and systems must be in place to monitor client accounts.
 Commission based selling was also banned.